 Introduction to The Weaver

 - The Weaver is a bronze high-relief outdoor public sculpture in Peace Dale, Rhode Island, created in 1919 by Daniel Chester French and mounted in a stone housing designed by architect Henry Bacon.
-It is French’s only work in Rhode Island and was commissioned by Caroline Hazard as a memorial to her father and her brothers Rowland and Frederick.
+It was commissioned by Caroline Hazard as a memorial to her father and her brothers Rowland and Frederick.

 - Daniel Chester French (1850-1931), a prominent American sculptor, created over 200 works, including among others the Lincoln Memorial; the Minute Man in Concord, Massachusetts; the DuPont Circle fountain in Washington, D.C.; and the bronze doors of the Boston Public Library.